-- (4) A person shall not be qualified for election as President if he - - (a) is less than thirty five years of age; or - (b) is not qualified for election as a member of Parliament; or - (c) has been removed from the office of President by impeachment under this Constitution. - (5) The Prime Minister shall keep the President informed on matters of domestic and foreign policy, and submit for the consideration of the Cabinet any matter which the President may request him to refer to it.
+- 4. A person shall not be qualified for election as President if he - a. is less than thirty-five years of age; or - b. is not qualified for election as a member of Parliament; or - c. has been removed from the office of President by impeachment under this Constitution. - 5.
+The Prime Minister shall keep the President informed on matters of domestic and foreign policy, and submit for the consideration of the Cabinet any matter which the President may request him to refer to it.

-Prerogative of mercy
+49. Prerogative of mercy

-49. The President shall have power to grant pardons, reprieves and respites and to remit, suspend or commute any sentence passed by any court, tribunal or other authority.
+The President shall have power to grant pardons, reprieves and respites and to remit, suspend or commute any sentence passed by any court, tribunal or other authority.

-Term of office of President
+50. Term of office of President

-50. (1) Subject to the provisions of this Constitution, the President shall hold office for a term of five years form the date on which he enters upon his office:
+- Head of state term length - 1.
+Subject to the provisions of this Constitution, the President shall hold office for a term of five years from the date on which he enters upon his office: